U.S. Stocks Slip Amid Conflicting Signals on Trade Talks

 Investors continued to monitor the drumbeat of headlines on attempts to resolve trade tensions between the U.S. and China.

-China's chief trade negotiator late last week invited his American counterparts for a new round of face-to-face talks, according to people briefed on the matter, The Wall Street Journal reported Thursday.
+China's chief trade negotiator invited his American counterparts for a new round of face-to-face talks, according to people briefed on the matter, The Wall Street Journal reported.
 Chinese officials hope the negotiations can take place before the Thanksgiving holiday, but the U.S. side hasn't committed to a date.

 That report came less than a day after President Trump criticized China's efforts to reach a trade agreement, escalating concerns that the world's two biggest economies won't reach a deal this year.